cherti/remarkable-cli-tooling/README.md

 ### Prequisites

   * Python 3.6+
-  * Functioning ssh-access to the device
+  * Functioning ssh-access to the device (practically speaking passwordless via SSH keys)
   * for pull: the web-interface must be enabled (Settings > Storage > USB web interface)
   * optional: Python's `termcolor`-module to add color to the dry-run output